For India's new finance minister, there is no time to waste

 It will be no easy ride this time.

-Growth was just 5.5 percent in the June fiscal quarter, near its slowest rate in three years, in large part due to the global economic crunch.
-Investment has shrunk and the fiscal deficit has also ballooned, fuelled by hefty subsidies on diesel, kerosene and fertilisers.
+Growth was just 5.5 percent in the June fiscal quarter, its slowest rate in three years, in large part due to the global economic crunch.
+Investment has shrunk and the fiscal deficit has also ballooned, fuelled by hefty subsidies on diesel, kerosene and fertilizers.

 "Growth is slowing, there are lots of issues in the world economy.
 Everybody else is slowing," said Dipak Dasgupta, principal economic adviser in the ministry.
 "We have to pick up the pace with which we do things."